Arunkumar0258/healthbot/data/nlu_data.md

 - I have to go.
 - I am going now

+## intent:choice
+- Is Mount Everest tallest or not?
+- Is Trump idiot or not
+- Will Tony Stark survive or not?
+- Will I survive from the snap or not?
+- Are you a male?
+- Are you a female?
+- Are you a bot?
+- Are you a human
+- Are you a male?
+- Are you a girl?
+- Is Donald Trump an idiot?

 ## intent:get_happy_images
 - Can you get me image of a cat?
 - Can you make me happy?